AnyChart/docs.anychart.com/Resource_Chart/Visual_Appearance.md

 ## Conflict parameters

 Conflict is a feature that creates itself in case there are two or more activities set for one resource at the same time.
-It looks like a red line
+It looks like a red line above an activity/those activities which form more hours than available during the day.

+Note that the maximum working hours a day is set to 24.
+To change this parameter, use [Calendar](Calendar).

 <table>
 <tr>